Lukas2020-code/memory_game_pp2/README.md

 This game teaches spatial imagination as well as memory.
 You have to find matching cards as fast as you can cause the time is counting.

-This game ...
+This game still have several issues which I will work on it

-Working process.
+It's still working process.